Canoe River train crash: Inquiry

 The Board of Transport Commissioners issued its report on January 18, 1951.
-It avoided assigning individual responsibility for the deaths and urged the CNR to install block signals on the section of line where the accident took place.
+It avoided assigning individual responsibility for the deaths and urged the CNR to install block signals on the section of line where the crash took place.
 The Board noted that the CNR already had a policy of installing such signals, though they were expensive and difficult to obtain from the United States, and that the CNR had deemed other sections of the line more dangerous.
 It also urged additional training, to ensure that messages were transmitted accurately, and safety checks to catch instances where messages were transmitted incorrectly.